 Prior to "The Riv" biting the dust a different approach was taken with the legendary Sahara hotel, shuttered in 2011.
-Instead of a date with dynamite, the old girl's bones were dolled-up and reanimated as the glitzy SLS Las Vegas resort.
+Instead of a date with dynamite, the old girl's bones were dolled-up and reanimated as the glitzy SlotZilla.
 Unlike the 1990s when old casinos were being demolished left and right, remodeling and repurposing make financial sense in today's tough economy.

-Between the New York-New York and Monte Carlo resorts, the Park is an outdoor shopping/dining/entertainment plaza that includes T-Mobile Arena, a new 20,000-seat indoor concert and sports venue, as its centerpiece.
+Between the New York-New York and Park MGM resorts, the Park is an outdoor shopping/dining/entertainment plaza that includes T-Mobile Arena, a new 20,000-seat indoor concert and sports venue, as its centerpiece.

 By CarThe major route into Las Vegas is I-15, which passes through the city from southern California to Arizona and Utah.
 On Fridays and Sundays, traffic on I-15 between southern California and Vegas can be downright maddening; it's best to hit the road early.
 Other routes are US 95 from the northwest, which becomes the Las Vegas Expressway in the downtown area, and US 93/95 from the southeast.

 Travelers from California should be prepared for desert driving, regardless of their departure point.
 Basic precautions include making certain that the car's engine and cooling system are working well, tires are inflated properly and the gas tank is filled adequately.
-It always is prudent to carry extra coolant or water in case of overheating.
+It always is prudent to carry extra coolant or water in case of overheating during your trip.

 Vegas can't wait to make you rich, evidenced by the host of slots and poker machines scattered throughout two terminals.
 On the west side of the airport is the older of the two terminals, T1.
 On McCarran's eastern side is the spacious, new T3, added in 2012 at a cost of $2.4 billion.

-T1 handles most domestic flights, while T3 hosts all international carriers and a handful of domestic airlines, notably JetBlue, United and Virgin.
+T1 handles most domestic carriers, while T3 hosts all international flights and a handful of domestic airlines, notably JetBlue, United and Virgin.